 Nelson San Juan, Deputy Commissioner

 Deputy Commissioner Nelson San Juan serves as a deputy commissioner of the Alaska Department of Labor and Workforce Development.
-San Juan has spent 26 years working for the State of Alaska, 23 of them with the Department prior to his role as deputy.
-He has dedicated his career to Alaskan workers, employers, and the business community.
+San Juan has worked for the State of Alaska for 26 years, 23 of them with the department prior to his role as deputy.
+He has dedicated his career to Alaska workers, employers, and the business community.

-Prior to serving as Deputy Commissioner, San Juan acted as the principal liaison between the Department and Alaska’s Seafood Industry.
-He managed and conducted numerous special employment and orientation events to recruit and fill thousands of job openings annually.
-He travelled and worked extensively with rural communities from Dutch Harbor and Nunam Iqua, to King Salmon, Bethel, Atka, Cordova, Togiak, and Emmonak.
-He met with a wide spectrum of agencies, groups, and organizations to promote Alaska Hire and the Department’s workforce development programs.
-During this period, San Juan developed a network of contacts and resources in Alaska, Washington, California, Oregon, Nevada, Arizona and other states.
+Prior to serving as deputy commissioner, San Juan was the principal liaison between the department and Alaska’s seafood industry.
+He managed and conducted numerous special employment and orientation events to recruit for and fill thousands of job openings annually.
+He traveled to and worked extensively with rural communities from Dutch Harbor and Nunam Iqua to King Salmon, Bethel, Atka, Cordova, Togiak, and Emmonak.
+He met with a variety of agencies, groups, and organizations to promote Alaska hire and the department’s workforce development programs.
+During that period, San Juan developed a network of contacts and resources in Alaska, Washington, California, Oregon, Nevada, Arizona, and other states.

 San Juan has a B.A. in Economics from Adamson University in Manila (Philippines).
-He performs volunteer work for over ten local non-profit and community groups, and enjoys traveling and hiking.
+He volunteers for more than 10 local nonprofit and community groups, and he enjoys traveling and hiking.
 He lives in Anchorage with his wife, Bella.